-We have recently concluded our Phase 3 SUPPRESS trial and our AdVise study.
-In addition, we are closing our Phase 3 SUSTAIN and SURPASS trials.
-As a result, we expect our research and development expenses to temporarily trend lower.
-However, following finalization of our revised development plan in 2016, we expect to increase our research and development expenses.
+We concluded our Phase 3 SUPPRESS trial and our AdVise study, and closed our SUSTAIN and SURPASS trials in kidney transplant recipients.
+As a result, our research and development expenses have significantly decreased in 2016.
+However, following finalization of our revised development plan for oral brincidofovir in early 2017 and completion of early-phase clinical testing for the IV formulation of brincidofovir, we expect to increase our research and development expenses.

-In addition, pursuant to our contract with BARDA, we are evaluating brincidofovir for the treatment of smallpox.
+In addition, pursuant to our contract with BARDA, we are continuing development of brincidofovir for the treatment of smallpox.
 During the base performance segment of the contract, we incurred significant expense in connection with the development of orthopox virus animal models, the demonstration of efficacy and pharmacokinetics of brincidofovir in the animal models, the conduct of an open label clinical safety study for subjects with DNA viral infections, and the manufacture and process validation of bulk drug substance and brincidofovir 100 mg tablets.
 During the first option segment of the contract, we performed additional confirmatory pharmacokinetic studies of brincidofovir in animals.
 In September 2014, we initiated performance under the second option segment of the contract with BARDA and performed the first pivotal animal efficacy study of brincidofovir.
 In September 2015, we initiated performance under the third option segment which focuses on brincidofovir chemistry, manufacturing and controls at large scale.
+We are continuing to assess the efficacy of brincidofovir via animal models under the FDA's Animal Rule, and anticipate completing the mouse ectromelia study and subsequently reviewing with the FDA in the first half of 2017.